This article was updated in March 2023 to reflect new definitions and current industry data.

-A businesses’ inventory control can be adversely affected by inaccurate inventory records stemming from negative inventory.
+Inventory control can be adversely affected by inaccurate inventory records stemming from negative inventory.
 Negative inventory refers to the situation which occurs when an inventory count suggests that there is less than zero of the item or items in question.

 When inventory is tracked with computer systems, various mistakes in the process may result in the display of a negative inventory balance.
 The single cause of this must be identified to encourage smooth flowing inventory management.

 In this case the negative balance is the result of a delay in processing rather than an error so the issue must be rectified in future to prevent confusion.

-Production issues on inventory control
+2. Production issues on inventory control

 This can occur when, for example, invoices are misunderstood or unclear, or when an accidental duplication of a transaction is made.
 In this situation ‘ghost inventory’ and a negative balance may appear.

-Location of different warehouses
+3. Location of different warehouses

 A negative balance can also occur when the same types of inventory are located in different warehouses.
 A negative balance can easily occur here when an order is made for goods from the wrong location, resulting in inaccurate inventory records.
-This is called a location-level negative balance.

 Now, imagine that a shipping order is made for 100 units to be shipped out from location ‘A’.
-Now, imagine that when the same order is processed through the system, the units are mistakenly taken from warehouse ‘B’ rather than ‘A’.
+When the same order is processed through the system, the units are mistakenly taken from warehouse ‘B’ rather than ‘A’.

-To add to the confusion, the item-level inventory is accurate given that there are still 200 units; 100 units are simply are in the wrong location.
+To add to the confusion, the item-level inventory is accurate given that there are still 200 units; 100 units are simply in the wrong location.